MTM manages transportation for:

 The Brokerage Approach

 As budgets continue to tighten for Medicaid-funded programs like NEMT, states and health plans face increasing pressure to reduce costs and better manage spending.
 Over the past two decades, many have adopted the outsourced brokerage model as a means for controlling costs, improving service quality, and promoting uniform transportation delivery, based on recommendations by the Centers for Medicare & Medicaid Services (CMS).

-By contracting with a broker like MTM for transportation services, state Medicaid agencies and health plans receive a liaison between members and subcontracted transportation service providers, as the broker facilitates trip scheduling, service oversight, and claims processing.
+By contracting with a broker like MTM for transportation services, state Medicaid agencies and health plans receive a liaison between members and transportation service providers, as the broker facilitates trip scheduling, service oversight, and claims processing.
 Nationwide, MTM maintains a network of more than 1,250 transportation providers.
-Through this network, we schedule more than 20 million trips for 12 million members nationwide while handling 7.5 million calls every year.
+Through this network, we schedule more than 13 million trips for 10 million members nationwide while handling four million calls every year.

 A strong case can be made that improved access to non-emergency medical transportation for transportation-disadvantaged persons is cost-effective in terms of better healthcare.
 In some cases, this cost-effectiveness translates directly into decreases in healthcare costs that exceed the added transportation costs.
 In other cases, longer life expectancy or improved quality of life for those suffering from the studied conditions justifies the added costs of improved access to NEMT cost-effectiveness.

 Transportation Research Board Analysis